astrellon/lysithea-vm/README.md

 (print (+ 10 15)) ; Outputs 25
 ```

 More than two inputs can be used, however it will be turned into a chain of operators that only take two inputs.
+This done at assembler time.

 ```lisp
 (print (+ 1 2 3 4)) ; Outputs 10